Orlando, Florida Population 2020

 - Orlando's Wet 'n Wild water park is the first ever and it is one of few that remains open year-round.

 - Two Manhattans or all of San Francisco could fit in Orlando's Walt Disney World Resort.

 - If you ate breakfast, lunch, and dinner at a different restaurant in the city every day, it would take five years to dine at every restaurant.

 - Orlando has the second largest number of hotel rooms in the United States behind Las Vegas.

 Orlando is best known around the world for its many popular attractions.

-Walt Disney World is located just outside of Orlando and it's the most visited vacation resort in the world with more than 52 million visitors every year.
-The property covers 66 square miles with 4 theme parks, 24 themed resort hotels, 2 water parks and 4 golf courses.
+Walt Disney World is located just outside of Orlando, and it's the most visited vacation resort in the world with more than 52 million visitors every year.
+The property covers 66 square miles with four theme parks, 24 themed resort hotels, two water parks, and four golf courses.

 Universal Orlando Resort is the largest property operated by Universal Parks & Resorts and the largest resort in Orlando with two theme parks: Universal Studios Florida and Islands of Adventure.
 Universal Orlando Resort, as of 1998, now includes Wet 'n Wild Water Park, the first water park in America.

 SeaWorld features marine animals like sea lions, orcas and dolphins with displays and shows.
 SeaWorld had the first birth of a killer whale in captivity and the first hatching of captive green sea turtles.